jokineno/Co2-study-in-R/ReaktorGithub_2.md

 =======================================

 -   Find insights from the data.
--   For modelling I will mainly use linear models with different flexibilities since the main task is to point out long term trends.
+-   For modelling I will mainly use linear models with different flexibilities to point out long term trends and predictions.

 ##### pairs() function gives a great overview of the data and feature correlations.